Acorns Review: Should You Switch to ESG Sustainable Portfolios?

 Acorns is a personal finance app that lets you round up and invest your spare change.
-They recently launched Sustainable Environmental, Social, and Governance (ESG) portfolios.
+In 2021, they launched Sustainable Environmental, Social, and Governance (ESG) portfolios.
 We think it’s a solid and inexpensive option, especially for beginners.

 Some of our posts may contain links from our affiliate partners.
 However, this does not influence our opinions or ratings.
 Please read our Terms and Conditions for more information.